robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 Test case names
 ---------------

-- Test names should be describing similarly as suite names.
+- Test names should be descriptive like the suite names.

-- If a suite contains many similar tests, and the suite itself is well named, test names can be shorter.
+- If a suite contains many similar tests and is well named, test names can be shorter.

-- Name is exactly what you you specify in the test case file without any conversion.
+- Name is exactly the same as you specified in the test case file without any conversion.

 For example, if we have tests related to invalid login in a file